Menopause Caused by Cancer Treatment

 • Use a water-based lubricant with sexual activity.

-Talk with your care team before taking any medications, supplements, or herbs, as these may affect your hormone levels and interfere with your treatment.
+Talk with your care team before taking any medications, supplements, or herbs as these may affect your hormone levels and can affect your treatment.

 When should I call my care team?

-If symptoms are affecting your life and the self-care actions are not helping, speak to your provider.
+If symptoms are affecting your life and the self-care actions are not helping, talk with your provider.
 Your provider may be able to give you medication that can help.

 Howard-Anderson J, Ganz PA, Bower JE, Stanton AL. Quality of life, fertility concerns, and behavioral health outcomes in younger breast cancer survivors: a systematic review.
 Journal of the National Cancer Institute.
 2012;104(5):386-405.